 The Army's work expanded quickly in Los Angeles with the opening of other Corps and facilities for social welfare programs.
 One example is The Salvation Army Los Angeles Day Care Center, which opened in 1920 for mothers working to assist the war effort.
 Even today, L.A.
 Day Care serves approximately 250 children of parents employed in the downtown Los Angeles garment and produce districts.
 Other programs in the city assist families living with HIV/AIDS, men and women working to overcome addictions, disabled veterans, evacuees from disasters, senior citizens trying to live on a fixed income, and children who need a safe place to go after school.

-The Southern California Division continues to celebrate its long and fruitful presence all over the Southland, by serving those most in need, and by hosting special events that share The Salvation Army’s rich history with the local community.
+The California South Division continues to celebrate its long and fruitful presence all over the Southland, by serving those most in need, and by hosting special events that share The Salvation Army’s rich history with the local community.